Pain after Knee Replacement – What to Do?

 4. Infections

-• Superficial infections : Affects skin and soft tissues.
+• Superficial infections: Affects skin and soft tissues.

-• Symptoms: swelling, pus formation and overheating.
+• Symptoms: Swelling, pus formation, and overheating.

 5. Psychosomatic causes

-• Chronic pain can be exacerbated by stress, depression or anxiety.
+• Chronic pain can be exacerbated by stress, depression, or anxiety.

-Diagnosis of pain after knee prosthesis
+Diagnostics for pain after knee replacement

-1. History and clinical examination
+1. Medical history and clinical examination

-• Thorough collection of complaints.
+• Thorough assessment of symptoms.

-• Examination of mobility, swelling and prosthesis stability.
+• Examination of mobility, swelling, and prosthesis stability.

-2. Imaging techniques
+2. Imaging procedures

-• X-ray : Shows loosening or misalignment of the prosthesis.
+• X-ray: Shows loosening or misalignment of the prosthesis.

-• Scintigraphy : To clarify infections or inflammations.
+• Scintigraphy: To clarify infections or inflammation.

 3. Laboratory diagnostics